Franklin Graham: ‘Thankful’ for Trump’s SCOTUS Justices Who Ruled for Churches

-On Thanksgiving Day Christian leader Rev. Franklin Graham posted to Facebook he is thankful for President Donald Trump’s appointment of three conservative Supreme Court Justices.
+On Thanksgiving Day Christian leader Rev. Franklin Graham posted to Facebook he is thankful for President Donald Trump’s appointment of three conservative Supreme Court justices.

 Graham reflected on the High Court’s ruling Wednesday night “in favor of churches and against government overreach in the state of New York.”